 Did you have any reservations about moving to Barbados?
 “Grocery stores have everything you would ever need.
 Internet speed is faster than Houston!!
 I was worried about power outages, but there has not been any to worry about.

 How easy is it to find the perfect rental home?
-“So much accommodation choices in Barbados, live in the neighborhood right now because the tourism trade is slow due to the pandemic.
-You can rent a house or a villa…you can live in a neighborhood or you can live on the beach.
-There is a wide range of price options to choose from – it is a buyers market and you have a lot of choice in Barbados.”
+“So many accommodation choices in Barbados, live in the neighborhood right now because the tourism trade is slow due to the pandemic.
+You can rent a house or a villa…you can live in a neighborhood or live on the beach.
+There is a wide range of price options to choose from – it is a buyers market, and you have a lot of choice in Barbados.”

 Would you recommend living (and working) in Barbados to your family and friends?
-Friends, family, and co-workers say “I can’t believe you are in Barbados.” – I just tell them to take the first step, book your flight, get online and it will change the way you feel about 2020.”
+Friends, family, and co-workers say, “I can’t believe you are in Barbados.” – I tell them to take the first step, book your flight, get online, and it will change the way you feel about 2020.”

 “Moving to Barbados is an easy experience and great for your mental health.”

 Brett Callaghan is the founder and managing director of Totally Barbados.
 I specialize in writing content for the tourism industry for my island home of Barbados.
 I help companies build strategies to grow their businesses online with SMART marketing, advertising, and social media goals.